The 2022 Travel Money Guide to Currency in Europe

 To help you avoid this predicament, here are a few practical tips to help you get the most bang for your … euro:

 - Avoid the airports!
 Currency exchange bureaus at the airport charge epic fees.
 If you like a good deal – or even just a reasonable one – avoid these at all costs.
+Look for other ways to take money to Europe that are much cheaper.

 - Only carry what you need – It can be expensive to change euros back into AUDs so only take what you think you’ll spend.
 Not only this – nobody likes to tuck wads of notes into their socks and toiletries for safekeeping on longer journeys.